-- By definition, I assume that derivational morphology correlates units which are lexemes with one another. - However, lexemes are not necessarily equivalent to lexical entries, if we agree that the latter are the units constituting the nomenclature of the lexicon (lexeme matching issue). - Quite often a lexical entry includes several distinct but related lexemes as with PERLER above. - I assume that complex lexical entries constitute networks organized as Idealized Cognitive Models (ICMs) (Lakoff, 1987).
+- By definition, I assume that derivational morphology correlates units which are lexemes with one another. - However, lexemes are not necessarily equivalent to lexical entries, if we agree that the latter are the units constituting the nomenclature of the lexicon (lexeme matching issue). - Quite often a lexical entry includes several distinct but related lexemes as with PERLER above. - I assume that the relations linking lexemes in a lexical entry are of four types : Metonymy, Metaphor, Abstraction, and Particularization (Jurafsky, 1996), and that complex lexical entries constitute networks organized as Idealized Cognitive Models (ICMs) (Lakoff, 1987).